 Choosing Toronto Metropolitan University for your undergraduate degree connects you to a community of research, creativity, development and support, while preparing you to imagine and rebuild our ever-changing societies.
-Whether that is working in your field, living in a world-class city or being surrounded by industry leaders, a Toronto Met education will prepare you with transferable skills to inspire and lead.
+Whether that is pursuing a field trip or exchange, an internship, co-op or other career-ready experience, living in a world-class city or being surrounded by industry leaders, a Toronto Met education will prepare you with transferable skills to inspire and lead.

 Zone Learning is a model of experiential learning built to prepare students with opportunities to shape initiatives, apply their degree course work to kick-start projects, develop and build causes, companies, projects and ventures.